ArnaudLigny/openMixtape/README.md

 ## Settings

 * `settings.json`: title, baseline and background color of the playlist
-* `playlist.json`: contain each song (artist, song title and the link to the mp3 file) of the playlist
+* `playlist.json`: contain each song (artist, song title and the link to the audio file) of the playlist

 ## Dependencies